Amber-Security/X-EQL/readme.md

   |    +-· rule.py    → The class definition of the rule, based on which the engine understands rules; Provides an api transforming the input AST to a rule instance.
   |    +-· parser.py  → Input the Holmes rule text, invoke the parsing-api in `syntax.py`, and return the ast of the rules
   +-- engine
-       +-· engine.py  → The processing engine.
+  |    +-· engine.py  → The processing engine.
 Three apis provided: add rule, input events and fetch results.
-       +-· worker.py  → Each rule has one worker.
+  |    +-· worker.py  → Each rule has one worker.
 The worker undertakes all computing.
-       +-· kgtree.py  → A kgtree maintains all state of one rule's matching +-· event.py   → Data abstraction of a single input event.
+  |    +-· kgtree.py  → A kgtree maintains all state of one rule's matching
+  |    +-· event.py   → Data abstraction of a single input event.
+  +-- holmes_copilot
+       +-· copilot.py  → Input an expected events sequence, and Copilot automatically generates the holmes rule.
 ```

 #### Workflow by modules